Province of Brandenburg: Establishment of the province

-The margraviate remained a constituent part of Prussia, until after the Napoleonic Wars and the 1815 Congress of Vienna the kingdom's administration was divided into ten provinces.
-Most of the Margraviate's territory was incorporated into the new Province of Brandenburg, most notably the Mittelmark between the rivers Elbe and Oder and the Neumark region east of the Oder River.
-However, the Altmark on the western bank of the Elbe was incorporated into the Prussian Province of Saxony.
-The Province of Brandenburg also encompassed the territory of Lower Lusatia (where Cottbus had been a Brandenburgian exclave since the 15th century) as well as the area around Belzig and Jüterbog, all annexed from the Kingdom of Saxony for her alliance with Napoleon.
+The Margraviate remained a constituent part of Prussia until after the Napoleonic Wars and the 1815 Congress of Vienna, when the Kingdom's administration was divided into ten provinces.
+Most of the Margraviate's territory was incorporated into the new province of Brandenburg, most notably the Mittelmark between the rivers Elbe and Oder and the Neumark region east of the Oder River.
+The Altmark, on the western bank of the Elbe, was incorporated into the Prussian Province of Saxony.
+The Province of Brandenburg also encompassed the territory of Lower Lusatia (where Cottbus had been a Brandenburgian exclave since the 15th century) as well as the area around Belzig and Jüterbog, all annexed from the Kingdom of Saxony because it had allied with Napoleon.